Home > Blog > What is a palliative care nurse?

 • Helping patients adhere to their medication schedules

-• Maintaining a direct line of communication between patient and allied health professionals
+• Maintaining a direct line of communication between patients and allied health professionals

-• Aid patients with any mobility issues they may have
+• Aiding patients with any mobility issues they may have

-• Attending to their personal care needs, such as feeding and bathing
+• Attending to the personal care needs of patients, such as feeding and bathing

-Palliative care nurses provide a multidisciplinary treatment approach which helps patients maintain physical and mental health.
-Often, patients will have a customised patient plan that provides lasting relief – there is a strong focus on improving the patients’ quality of life in their final days.
+Palliative care nurses provide a multidisciplinary treatment approach that helps patients to maintain their physical and mental health.
+Patients will often have a customised plan that provides lasting relief – for palliative care nurses, there is typically a strong focus on improving the patient’s quality of life in their final days.

 Why become a palliative care nurse?